iohzrd/thor/README.md

 the data also to others users.

 ## TOR
 The TOR service is running from the moment you are starting the application.
-So this enables the user to visit **onion** sites, even when they are not in **incognito** mode.
+This enables the user to visit **onion** sites, even when they are not in **incognito** mode.

 In **incognito** mode, all **http** and **https** requests will be routed via the **Tor** network.